Main site of science textbooks

 Earth proton collider Ring Proton 6000000 1000 Far future

-"Collider size" is the radius for ring colliders and half the total length for a linear collider.
+"Collider size" is the radius for ring colliders and the total length for a linear collider.

 "Earth electron collider" is the largest electron linear collider that can be built on the Earth.
 Its maximum size is set by synchrotron radiation from the Earth's curvature.